MiquelAntoine/IlluinProject/readme.md

 import nltk
 nltk.dowload()

-Then a windows should appears : tick 'all' and install.
+Then a windows should appear : tick 'all' and install.
 Then the code should run propely

 If you encounter issues see the following tutorial [nltk.org/data.html](https://www.nltk.org/data.html)